johnsonjh/duma/README.md

 ### Instructions for Debugging your Program

-1. Link with `libduma.a` as explained above.
+1. Link with `libduma.a` as explained above, and ensuring proper linkinf order.
 2. Run your program in a debugger and fix any overruns or accesses to free memory.
 3. Quit the debugger.
 4. Set `DUMA_PROTECT_BELOW = 1` in the shell environment.